ryantm/agenix/README.md

 PRIVATE_KEY a path to a private SSH key used to decrypt file

 EDITOR environment variable of editor to use when editing FILE

+If STDIN is not interactive, EDITOR will be set to "cp /dev/stdin"

 RULES environment variable with path to Nix file specifying recipient public keys.
 Defaults to './secrets.nix'